Stephen Watson is amongst the most experienced senior officers in the country having joined Lancashire Constabulary in 1988.

-He went on to join Merseyside Police in December 2006 on promotion to Chief Superintendent, where he initially headed up the force's Strategic Development department.
-He subsequently served for 3 years as area commander for Liverpool North.
+He was appointed to Merseyside Police in 2006 on promotion to Chief Superintendent, where he initially headed up the force's Strategic Development Department.
+He subsequently served for 3 years as Area Commander for Liverpool North, one of the largest and most challenging Basic Command Units (BCU) in the country.

 In 2011, he was appointed to the Metropolitan Police as Commander for the East Area, with responsibility for all aspects of operational policing across nine London boroughs.
 This dynamic and diverse area is home to over 2.3 million Londoners and he held command of 6,250 police officers and staff with a total operating budget of £325 million.